Robert de Longvilliers

-Robert de Longvilliers de Poincy (or Lonvilliers; 1611 – 1 April 1666) was a French local governor of Saint Christophe and Saint Martin in the French Antilles.
+Robert de Longvilliers de Poincy (or Lonvilliers; 1611 – 1 April 1666) was the first commander of Trois-Rivières in New France from 1634 to 1636 (also called Laviolette at that time) and a French local governor of Saint Christophe and Saint Martin in the French Antilles.

 His uncle, Phillippe de Longvilliers de Poincy, was commander of the French colonies in the Antilles from 1639 to 1651, then commander of the colonies of Saint Christophe, Saint Croix, Saint Barthélemy, and Saint Martin for the Knights of Malta.
 Longvilliers reestablished French control of the northern part of Saint Martin after the Spanish withdrew and the Dutch tried to take over the whole island.

 Family

 Robert de Longvilliers de Poincy was born in 1611.

 The Poincy family derived from Jean de Longvilliers, seigneur de Longvilliers, two leagues from Montreuil-sur-Mer, who founded the seigneury of Poincy in Brie near Meaux.

 His son, Jean II, captain of a company in the army, married Sophie de Choiseul on 18 November 1586.

 They had three children, Charlotte (born c.
 1570), Christophe (born 1576) and Philippe (born 1584).

 Phillippe de Longvilliers de Poincy, the younger son, became a squadron commander, commander of the Order of Malta, and Lieutenant general of the French Antilles.

 He did not marry and died on Saint Christophe on 11 April 1860.

 The older son, Christophe de Longvilliers de Poincy, married Marie-Catherine de Joigny in 1608 and after 42 years of military service died in Poincy around 1636.